nilportugues/mongodb-repository/README.md

 $ composer require nilportugues/mongodb-repository
 ```

 ## Why?
+Drivers and Multiple Implementations!

 Using this implementation you can switch it out to test your code without setting up databases.

-**Drivers:**

-- `composer require nilportugues/repository` for an InMemoryRepository implementation.
-- `composer require nilportugues/filesystem-repository` for a FileSystemRepository.
-- `composer require nilportugues/eloquent-repository` for an Eloquent implementation if you change or mind.
-- `composer require nilportugues/doctrine-repository` for an Doctrine implementation if you change or mind.

 Doesn't sound handy?
 Let's think of yet another use case you'll love using this. `Functional tests` and `Unitary tests`.

 No database connection will be needed, nor fakes.
 Using an `InMemoryRepository` or `FileSystemRepository` implementation will make those a breeze to code.
 And once the tests finish, all data may be destroyed with no worries at all.

+**Available drivers:**

+Also, if you feel like changing the repository implementation, no logic changes would be needed, as there are a set of drivers for you to use out of the box:

+- `composer require nilportugues/repository-cache` for [caching](https://github.com/nilportugues/php-repository-cache).
+- `composer require nilportugues/repository` for an [InMemoryRepository implementation](https://github.com/nilportugues/php-repository).
+- `composer require nilportugues/filesystem-repository` for a [FileSystemRepository implementation](https://github.com/nilportugues/php-filesystem-repository).
+- `composer require nilportugues/eloquent-repository` for a [SQL Eloquent implementation](https://github.com/nilportugues/php-eloquent-repository).
+- `composer require nilportugues/doctrine-repository` for a [SQL Doctrine implementation](https://github.com/nilportugues/php-doctrine-repository).
+- `composer require nilportugues/eloquent-mongodb-repository` for a [MongoDB Eloquent implementation](https://github.com/nilportugues/php-eloquent-mongodb-repository).

 ## Usage